 Last month I came across one of the Aqua Teen Hunger Force promos while driving around Los Angeles.

 UPDATE 1: Boston police have arrested Peter Berdovsky and Sean Stevens, the artists who were hired by Turner Broadcasting to install the promotional artwork.

 UPDATE 2: Turner Broadcasting has issued an apology regarding the controversial marking campaign.

 UPDATE 3: The LED signs had been previously installed in 10 other cities without incident, including San Francisco.
 So why did Boston freak out like it did?

-UPDATE 6: The video of Peter and Sean (aka GlitchCrew) installing the LED devices in Boston is now online.
+UPDATE 5: Here’s Peter and Sean (aka GlitchCrew) installing the LED devices in Boston.

 UPDATE 6: Peter Berdovsky and Sean Stevens have apologized for scaring Boston.